Tom Green County, TX · Probate Cost

 Filing Fees and Court Costs in Tom Green County

-• For Tom Green County — ranked 38th among Texas counties — court costs include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for the creditor notice in a San Angelo-area newspaper.
+• Court costs in Tom Green County include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for creditor notice.

 The Probate Process in Tom Green County